Skip to main content

 • improved: using the new UIDocumentPickerViewController apis instead of those deprecated in iOS 14

-• improved: instead of the old copyTo parameter making unnecessary copies, the new keepLocalCopy function just moves the imported file.
+• improved: instead of the old copyTo parameter making unnecessary copies, the new keepLocalCopy function moves the imported file.

 Android